krakerz/EmbyMedia-WebhookReceiver/README.md

 ## Usage

 - Visit the main page to see all webhook events
-- Click on any media item to see detailed information
+- Click anywhere on any media card to see detailed information
 - The dashboard auto-refreshes based on your configured timer
 - Cover images are automatically fetched and cached
+- Use the filter buttons to show specific media types (Movies, TV Shows, Music)

 ### Webhook Endpoint
 - **URL:** `/emby/webhook`